 We anticipate awarding up to three prizes.
-The first prize will be $ 1,500, with two additional prizes of $ 500 each.
-Winners of first prize will be invited to present their paper at a conference in summer 2020, with travel expenses paid, and the essay will be published in an edited volume that will be published following the conference.
+The first prize will be $1,500, with the possibility of up to two additional prizes of $500 each.
+Winners of first prize will be invited to present their paper at a conference, with travel expenses paid, and the essay will be published in an edited volume that will be published following the conference.

 Papers should be anonymized for blind refereeing, and should not be submitted to other venues.
 Papers under 9,000 words will be preferred.
 Women and underrepresented minorities are encouraged to submit papers, as are junior scholars.

-We aim to communicate the decisions in August 2019.
-Papers should be sent to firstname.lastname@example.org, as should all correspondence.
+Please fill out the form below and send your paper and all correspondence to email@example.com.
 The organizing committee (Smeenk, Weatherall) will select the winning essays, with the assistance of anonymous reviewers.